 Thereafter (if enrolled for a single semester): no refund.

-Thereafter, with respect to Students enrolled for the entire academic year and who withdraw during the first semester: second-semester tuition and summer semester tuition minus confirmation and cancellation fee.
+Thereafter, with respect to Students enrolled for the entire academic year and who withdraw during the first semester: refund second-semester tuition and summer semester tuition minus confirmation and cancellation fee.

 Thereafter, with respect to Students enrolled for the entire academic year and who withdraw during the second or summer term: no refund.